Available in the

 descends as usual on his bungee rope but has a feeling his roadie will

 not pull the brake on it in time.
-He panics and lets go of the rope
+He panics and lets go of the rope to

-of a person in the audience, before he hits the ground head-first and
+a person in the audience, before he hits the ground head-first and

 blacks out.
-He gets taken to hospital for observation of his concussion,
+He gets taken to hospital for observation of his

-of another show.
+cancellation of another show.

-In Binghamton, New York, Mötley resumes playing to arenas again following
+In Binghamton, New York, Mötley resumes playing to arenas again

-before.
+crowd than before.
 It takes Tommy some time to overcome his fear.